-Niemeyer’s fame increased over the years, especially after the famous Pampulha Project, which he designed several buildings, including a casino, a restaurant, a yacht club, and a golf club for.
-Niemeyer was highly celebrated for his work, his international fame grew rapidly and he soon was occupied with bank buildings churches and he later remained in the USA to work on the United Nation’s Headquarters drafts.
+Otacílio Negrão de Limam, mayor of Belo Horizonte in the early 20th century, dammed a small streamed called Pampulha in 1936 for flood control and augment the city water supply through the creation of a reservoir.
+The resulting Lake Pampulha became the site of an urban development project by Juscelino Kubitschek.
+Kubitschek called on the young architect Oscar Niemeyer to create a series of buildings, including a casino, a restaurant, a yacht club, and a golf club for.
+Niemeyer was highly celebrated for his work, his international fame grew rapidly and he soon was occupied with bank buildings and churches.
+He later remained in the USA to work on the United Nation’s Headquarters drafts.
 Niemeyer’s recognition had grown so fast in the 1950’s that several books, explaining his architecture, styles, and art.
 It was also in these years, when the Brazilian architect began to focus on concrete as a main material for his buildings.

 In 1956, Juscelino Kubitschek, the President of Brazil turned to Oscar Niemeyer to assign one of the biggest thinkable projects to the architect, the Brasília.
 Together with his old master, Lucio Costa they developed a whole new city, with innovative ideas concerning city planning as well a socialist ideology.
 In it, laborers would be for instance living in the same houses as political leaders or businessmen.
 However, the President changed these plans later on, but still, Niemeyer’s masterpiece was a success.
 It was completely designed and built in between your years and the architect’s fame was unstoppable.
 UNESCO declared Brasília a World Heritage Site in 1987.